dog-ai/dhcprl/README.md

 ### How to use

 #### Use it in your terminal
-Run the daemon listening on interface `eth0` and socket `/var/run/dhcprl.sock`
+Run the daemon listening requests on interface `eth0` and make them available on socket `/var/run/dhcprl.sock`
 ```
 dhcprld -i eth0 -s /var/run/dhcprl.sock
 ```